plone/volto/docs/source/blocks/block-style-wrapper.md

   };
 ```

-Finally the markup of the block will contain the custom property as shown.
+Finally, assuming that you select the default value for the {guilabel}`Aspect Ratio` for the custom CSS property, then the markup of the block will contain the custom property as shown.

 ```html
 <div class="block teaser" style="--image-aspect-ratio: 1">